Introduction: The Shadow Warriors of the Crusades

 Strategies and Tactics Used in Night Raids

-The Templars employed a variety of tactical approaches depending on the objective.
-Below are the most common patterns observed in historical records.
+The Templars employed varied tactical approaches based on objectives.
+The most common patterns are recorded in historical accounts.

 Surprise Attacks at Dawn or Dusk